KuzinVadym/firebase_demo/README.md

     lisening events from firebase sdk for example for realtime update(rerender) components acordingly to changes in firestore, and this will be easy implement with useEffect/useState hooks.
-With GraphQL you can use local state/cash if you know of course how to use it ))) I will update repo with firebase on client side after some investigation, how now I imlement standart cashing workflow with authenticated user in `InMemoryCache`.
+With GraphQL you can use local state/cash if you know of course how to use it(because I don't... for now) ))) I will update repo with firebase on client side after some investigation, for now I imlement standart cashing workflow with authenticated user in `InMemoryCache`.

 Auth and Redis